Items tagged “cardiology”

 ABCDEFGHI can be used to guide a systematic interpretation of chest x-rays.
 Assessment of quality / Airway The quality of the image can be assessed using the mnemonic PIER: position: is this a supine AP file?
 PA?
 Lateral? inspiration: count the posterior ribs.
 You should see 10 to 11 ribs wi...

 A pulmonary pseudotumour is no more than 'something' which mimics a tumour.
 Most frequently the term is used to denote focal collections of fluid trapped in the pleural fissures.
 Other entities which have been described with the term pseudotumours include: round atelectasis pulmonary inflammat...

 Tetralogy of Fallot

-Tetralogy of Fallot (TOF) is the second most common cyanotic congenital heart condition with many cases presenting after the newborn period.
-It has been classically characterised by the combination of ventricular septal defect (VSD), right ventricular outflow tract obstruction (RVOTO), overriding aorta, and a late right ventricular hypertrophy. ...
+Tetralogy of Fallot (TOF) is the overall most common cyanotic congenital heart condition with many cases presenting after the newborn period.
+It has been classically characterised by the combination of ventricular septal defect (VSD), right ventricular outflow tract obstruction (RVOTO), overridi...